cheatsnake/backend-cheats/README.md

 -   ### Package manager

-    The Package Manager is a utility that allows you to install/update software packages from the terminal.
+    The package manager is a utility that allows you to install/update software packages from the terminal.

     Linux distributions can be divided into several groups, depending on which package manager they use: [apt](<https://en.wikipedia.org/wiki/APT_(software)>) (in [Debian](https://en.wikipedia.org/wiki/Debian) based distributions), [RPM](https://en.wikipedia.org/wiki/RPM_Package_Manager) (the [Red Hat](https://en.wikipedia.org/wiki/Red_Hat_Enterprise_Linux) package management system) and [Pacman](https://en.wikipedia.org/wiki/Arch_Linux#Pacman) (the package manager in [Arch-like distributions](https://en.wikipedia.org/wiki/Arch_Linux))

     Ubuntu is based on Debian, so it uses apt (advanced packaging tool) package manager.

-    -   Basic Commands
+    -   Basic commands
-        ```bash
+        ```sh
-        apt install <package> # install the package
+        apt install [package] # install the package
-        apt remove <package> # remove the package, but keep the configuration
+        apt remove [package] # remove the package, but keep the configuration
-        apt purge <package> # remove the package along with the configuration
+        apt purge [package] # remove the package along with the configuration
         apt update # update information about new versions of packages
         apt upgrade # update the packages installed in the system
         apt list --installed # list of packages installed on the system
         apt list --upgradable # list of packages that need to be updated
-        apt search <package> # searching for packages by name on the network
+        apt search [package] # searching for packages by name on the network
-        apt show <package> # package information
+        apt show [package] # package information
+        ```
+    -   Repository management
+        > Package managers typically work with software repositories.
+These repositories contain a collection of software packages that are maintained and provided by the distribution's community or official sources.
+        ```sh
+        add-apt-repository [repository_url] # add a new repository
+        add-apt-repository --remove [repository_url] # remove a repo
+            # don\'t forget to update after this operations - apt update
+        ```
+        ```sh
+        /etc/apt/sources.list # a file contains a list of configured repo links
+        /etc/apt/sources.list.d # a directory contains files for thrid party repos
         ```

 <details>